nickpapac/docs/README.md

 Repeat Step 4 as many times as you like and enjoy continuous integration with automated testing and Over-The-Air updates in your firmware!

+#### Example 4: Using Testboards with the Spanner Testing Service
+TODO